 Compared to the other forecast evaluation tools, WE-Validate is open source, readily available, easily customizable, and computationally lightweight.
-WE-Validate is documented on GitHub, and we encourage and welcome contributions from the wind energy community to the tool.
+WE-Validate is documented on GitHub, and we encourage and welcome contributions to the tool from the wind energy community.
 After installing Python and the required packages, users can download and use WE-Validate at their convenience.
 Users can also extend WE-Validate’s existing capabilities by adding data-processing functions, forecast evaluation metrics, ramp definitions, or visualizations to achieve their objectives.
 Users can write their own data-ingesting functions so that theoretically any type of data can be processed by the tool.
 We encourage users to write unit tests for the metrics they develop and add to WE-Validate.
 Moreover, users only need a local machine to execute WE-Validate, without uploading their data to a server.

 Metrics and evaluation